tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 Recently, I have found myself back to working in the Ruby on Rails ecosystem.
 After so much focus on writing concurrent code, I wanted to see if I could continue to gain some multi-core benefits when I am working in Ruby.
 While I know I will not get near what is supported in Elixir, I didn't think I should give up on concurrency altogether!

-One option I found, that happened to already be included in my project at work, is the [`concurrent-ruby` gem](https:/github.com/ruby-concurrency/concurrent-ruby).
+One option I found is the [`concurrent-ruby` gem](https:/github.com/ruby-concurrency/concurrent-ruby).
 From the gem's description:

 > Modern concurrency tools including agents, futures, promises, thread pools, supervisors, and more.
 Inspired by Erlang, Clojure, Scala, Go, Java, JavaScript, and classic concurrency patterns.